 The hall features large, strangely-shaped concretions (stalactites, stalagmites and draperies) and crystal gours.

-On October 26, 1953, Charles Petit-Didier, who had left the group in ’52 (later nicknamed the Petit Général), accompanied by members of the Lyon Alpine Caving Club, crossed Lac Cadoux and reached the 10m waterfall that bears his name.
+On 26th October 1953, Charles Petit-Didier, who had left the group in ’52 (later nicknamed the Petit Général), accompanied by members of the Lyon Alpine Caving Club, crossed Lac Cadoux and reached the 10m waterfall that bears his name.

-The year 1953 came to a close on November 7-9, 1953, when a team reached “la Tyrolienne”, a depth of -372 m, with a more than promising follow-up …. to their great delight.
+The year 1953 came to a close between the 7th and 9th November 1953, when a team reached “la Tyrolienne”, a depth of -372 m, with a more than promising follow-up …. to their great delight.

 Anecdote: A little too short!

 Garby and Cadoux went down the shafts first, as they were the topographers, with the others taking turns at the top.
-At the time, descents and ascents were made using ladders, and Gabry was the first to launch himself down the Aldo shaft.
+In 1953, descents and ascents were made using ladders, and Gabry was the first to launch himself down the Aldo shaft.
 He launched a 10 m ladder, but when he reached the end he realized he needed more.
 Fortunately, Cadoux had just joined Aldo at the top of the shaft, and sent a 40 m. ladder train, which Garby was able to connect to the 42 m. long shaft.

-Rush of Georges Marry’s short films on research and discoveries from 1952 onwards.
+Series of Georges Marry’s short films on research and discoveries from 1952 onwards.

 Photos : Collection Jean Lavigne, Jo Berger, Georges Marry